wridgeu/UI5ers-live-manifest/README.md

 > [!TIP]
 >
-> The `manifest.json` is not the only file with a schema!
+> The `manifest.json` is not the only UI5 configuration file with a schema!
 The [ui5-workspace.yaml](https://sap.github.io/ui5-tooling/schema/ui5-workspace.yaml.json) and [ui5.yaml](https://sap.github.io/ui5-tooling/schema/ui5.yaml.json) have one too!

 ## General Information